by Erica P. Wissinger

 Credit for the following information is due to VT editor emeritus Ian Greenhalgh for his 2019 comment.

-Genzai bakudun in that moment had matched the brilliance of the rising sun in the east.
+Genzai bakudun at that moment had matched the brilliance of the rising sun in the east.

 Japan had perfected and successfully tested an atomic bomb as cataclysmic as those that withered Hiroshima and Nagasaki.